ANTHRO NEW ENGLAND CODE OF CONDUCT

 - No sleeping in the lobby, the hallways, the meeting rooms, common space, or convention space.

-- Anthro New England attendees must abide by instructions given by Anthro New England security staff.
+- Anthro New England attendees must abide by instructions given by Anthro New England safety staff.
 Failure to do so will result in loss of membership privileges.
-Any disputes or concerns may be addressed onsite at Convention Operations (“Con Ops”) or the Security Office.
+Any disputes or concerns may be addressed onsite at Convention Operations (“Con Ops”) or the Safety Office.

 - Anthro New England functions are open only to members, and all attendees should wear their membership badges at all times.
 A badge is valid only for the person to whom it was issued; badges may not be shared under any circumstances.